seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 *Enter LORENZO*

 **JESSICA**
-I’ll tell my husband, Launcelot, what you say: here he comes.
+I'll tell my husband, Launcelot, what you say: here he comes.

 **LORENZO**
 I shall grow jealous of you shortly, Launcelot, if